MorvanZhou/rethink/README.md

   <strong>English</strong> | <a href="README_ZH.md" target="_blank">简体中文</a>
 </p>

-Rethink is my understanding of self-developing.
+Rethink is a new understanding of self-developing.

 Every time a new thought is recorded, the relevant old thought will automatically emerge,